jorisvink/sanctum/README.md

 - libsodium-aes-gcm (AES256-GCM via libsodium, default, most portable).
 - intel-aes-gcm (AES256-GCM via Intel its highly performant libisal_crypto lib).

+Note that no matter which CIPHER is selected libsodium is always a dependency.

 ## One-directional tunnels

 Sanctum supports one-directional tunnels, this is called the pilgrim